amitadate/GPU_Power_Model/README.md

 ## Steps

-clone the repository to your local machine.
+clone the repository to your Wilkinson machine.
 Replace the URL with the actual repository URL.

 ```bash
 git clone https://github.com/yourusername/cuda-lab3.git